 #21 Allow User to Skip Help Information and Tips and Hints Overlays

-I get it, you want to help your users find a way around the interface, an app or even a website.
+I get it, you want to help your users find a way around the interface, an app, or even a website.
 This is very noble and very helpful.
 But in most cases, developers don’t remember the state of the app or website.
-While remembering state can be complex, adding a simple “Skip” button or link is very simple to do.
+While remembering the state can be complex, adding a simple “Skip” button or link is very simple to do.
+Definitely, something you should do so that your users don’t have to go through the explanation process every time they install an app or visit a website on their new devices.

 #22 When User Loads New Content, Make Sure to Show Content That Wasn’t Seen Before by That Same User

 Pretty much self-explanatory.
 This is the case for almost every social media.
-Make sure you know what user already saw before and show your users only new content.
+Make sure you know what users already saw before and show your users only new content.

 #23 Don’t Hide Content Inside a Hamburger Menu